EJEHardenberg/writing/narrations/cause.md

 haired woman agreed that it was rude of them, but that it was a great thing that people _care_ enough to yell about a carbon footprint.
-Soon enough, recent politics of the President and how he was going to try to make a more rigorous specification for engine cleanliness by 2016.
+Soon enough, recent politics of the President and how he was going to try to make a more rigorous specification for engine cleanliness by 2016 squirmed into their talk.

 The conversation ranged, the man's Texan accent bringing up travel and the reasons why he was in the North-East.
 The miraculous story of how a